SaiSriramKamineni/Natural-Language-to-SQL-Query/README.md

     prompt_response = ChatPromptTemplate.from_messages([
         (
             "system",
-            "Given a question and SQL response, convert it to a natural language answer.
-No preamble.", ),
+            "Given an input question and SQL response, convert it to a natural language answer.
+No pre-amble.", ),
         ("human", template),
     ])